About the Summer Masters Program

 Once you have submitted the above application to the CWU Graduate Studies Office, please submit the following supporting materials directly to Dr. Bret Smith

-Tuition costs can be found here.
-Additional mandatory fee information can be found here.
-Please note there is no extra charge for out-of-state students during the summer, and financial aid is available for these courses.
-Also, the typical course of study for our masters program requires 15 credits per quarter for three summer quarters.
+Tuition and additional mandatory fee costs can be found on the CWU Tuition and Fees page.
+Financial aid is available through CWU’s Office of Financial Aid.
+The typical course of study for our masters program requires 15 credits per quarter for three summer quarters.

 In order to be considered for financial aid the graduate student must do the following:

-The Conference Program has limited space available to summer students who will be staying short-term on campus beginning in June and ending in August 2015.
+The Conference Program has limited space available to summer students who will be staying short-term on campus beginning in June and ending in August.
 Applications will be accepted on a space available, first come first serve basis.
 You will be contacted if lodging space is not available for your specific dates.
-To apply for a room follow the instructions and complete the Short Term Lodging Request Form.
-(2015 information available in early February).
+To apply for a room visit the Conference Center's Summer Short Term Lodging page.

 The Bellair Charters Airporter Shuttle provides service to a variety of places between Yakima, Ellensburg, North Bend, and SeaTac Airport.
-For more information, visit: http://www.airporter.com/schedules/schedules-rates-cwa
+For more information, visit the schedules and rate page on the Airporter website.